KnowEnG/Kubernetes_AWS/CloudFormation.md

 ## Delete the non-nested stack from AWS Cloudformation Console
-(It has happened sometimes that this delete fails because a VPC could not be deleted; in those cases, deleting the VPC on the AWS console -- make sure you delete the right VPC! -- and then re-trying to delete the stack has worked.)
+(It has happened sometimes that this delete fails because a VPC could not be deleted; in those cases, deleting the VPC from the AWS console -- make sure you delete the right VPC! -- and then re-trying to delete the stack has worked.)